-The NGOs in Pirot-Women of the South-- and in Užice-Women's Center Užice-had broader goals in comparison to the NGOs in the other cases (Table 4, column 2).
-The women in Pirot and Užice both emphasized in their frames of outreach to citizens the education of women.
-Leaders in Pirot video-documented women's experiences with oppression and educated about women's empowerment, while leaders in Užice established a women's studies program to promote gender equality.
+Association "Women of the South" (Žene juga) in Pirot and Women's Center (Ženski centar) Užice had broader goals in comparison to the NGOs in the other cases (Table 4, column 2).
+The women in Pirot and Užice both emphasised the education of women in their frames of outreach to citizens.
+Leaders in Pirot video-documented women's experiences with oppression and educated about women's empowerment, while leaders in Užice established a women's studies programme to promote gender equality.
 Education also extended to training, with Pirot's leaders holding workshops to train rural and Roma women on computers and Užice's leaders training women to work as economic technicians, in rural cooperatives, and as entrepreneurs.
 In Pirot, NGO leaders also held workshops with youth on preventing gender-based violence, raised awareness about the negative consequences of patriarchy, and hosted discussions on improving human rights.
 Though Women's Center Užice's website mentions its embrace of feminism, its activities focus more on everyday needs, including economic, of local women, than the NGO in Pirot (Table 4, column 3).
 This helps them gain public acceptance.
 For example, the Užice NGO's training resulted in the formation of a handful of cooperatives and initiatives, such as one working with the art school to turn recycled materials into clothing and art for donation to economically disadvantaged families, and resale (Ženski Centar Užice 2012.)

-NGOs leaders told us they initially worked on activities that fit their missions.
-Quickly, however, the reality sunk in that many projects available for funding from foreign donors were unrelated to the leaders' passion.
-The NGO leader from Užice emphasized she applied for funding from Western donors only when the tender has projects whose goals coincide with her NGO's goals.
-This probably helped Užice Women's Center gain more public support than other case NGOs.
+NGO leaders told us they initially worked on activities that fit their missions.
+Quickly, however, they realised that many projects available for funding from foreign donors were unrelated to the leaders' passions.
+The NGO leader from Užice emphasised that she applied for funding from Western donors only when the tender has projects whose goals coincide with her NGO's goals.
+This probably helped Užice Women's Centre gain more public support than other NGOs in our study.
 Other leaders admitted they have applied for funding from foreign donors even when the projects were unrelated to the scope of their prior work.
 They did so to survive financially.
-This supports the argument that local translators of transnational norms are often vulnerable to donors; they operate in a system of unequal power (Merry 2006, 40; Mikuš 2015).
+This supports the argument that local translators of transnational norms are often vulnerable to donors; they operate in a system of unequal power (Merry 2006b, 40; Mikuš 2015).
 Because of their dependence on donors, NGO activists often volunteer their time for un-funded activities that fit the NGOs' mission.
-Užice's leader illustrated the impact of pressures for "NGOization,"
+Užice's leader illustrated the impact of pressures for "NGOization":

 donors are rigid and applications are cumbersome.
 We all are losing the edge of being activists and are turning into bureaucrats.
-I wish donors were more activities-oriented than project-focused.
+I wish donors were more activities-oriented than projectfocused.

 Concerns about burdensome applications and project-based work reflecting donors' priorities echo those found by Howard (2011).
 All NGO leaders were critical of the funding process and donors' lack of attention to small organisations outside the capital.
 They also believed Belgrade activists could do more to facilitate funding for smaller NGOs.
 The competitive funding environment hindered closer relationships among NGOs.
-This feedback suggests the EU's effort to rectify these problems starting in 2008 with the Civil Society Facility programme (Venneri 2013, TASCO 2016), has a ways to go before this shift in aid disbursement is felt by NGO leaders and citizens outside of big cities.
+This feedback suggests the EU's effort to rectify these problems starting in 2008 with the Civil Society Facility programme (Venneri 2013; TASCO 2016) has a ways to go before this shift in aid disbursement is felt by NGO leaders and citizens outside of big cities.